+For personal use only

+ANNUAL FINANCIAL REPORT

+For year ended 30 June 2021

+Globe Metals & Mining Limited | ASX: GBE

+INFORMATION ON DIRECTORS

-A Alice Wong Non-Executive Chairperson Sp pecial Responsibilities Member of Nomination and Remuneration Committee Q Qualifications B. Bus in Accounting and Finance (Hons) Ms Alice Wong is an accountant by training and commenced her career with Price Waterhouse.
+Alice Wong Non-Executive Chairperson Special Responsibilities Member of Nomination and Remuneration Committee Qualifications B. Bus in Accounting and Finance (Hons) Ms Alice Wong is an accountant by training and commenced her career with Price Waterhouse.
 After more than a decade of service in the investment banking industry in Asia working for large multinational companies Morgan Stanley, ABN AMRO and BNP Paribas Peregrine, Ms Wong extended her entrepreneurial endeavour into luxurious products and health care companies.
 Ms Wong invested into Globe via Apollo Metals Investment Co.
-Ltd during 2014 and has since served as the Non-Executive Chairperson of its Board of Directors where she has played an integral role in advancement of the Kanyiak Project including the recent granting of a mining licence.
-Ms Wong holds a Bachelor of Business Administration in Accounting and Finance (Hons) from the University of Hong Kong and is a member of the American Institute of Certified Public Accountants (AICPA). n nterest in Shares and Options 245,983,611(1) A: Directorships of other ASX Listed Companies in the Nil past 3 years 1) Ms Wong is the sole shareholder a and Director of Apollo Metals Investment Co.
-Ltd which holds 245,983,611 shares in the Company 1) • and Director of Apollo Metals Investment Co.
-Ltd which holds 245,983,611 shares in the Company Deputy Chairperson, Managing Director and Chief Executive Officer (1) 1) Ms Wong is the sole shareholder a (1) A Ms Wong is the sole shareholder a Deputy Chairperson, Managing Director and Chief Executive Officer Masters of Business Administration Bachelor of Science (Honours) Graduate of the Australian Institute of Company Directors (GAICD) (1) A Ms Wong is the sole shareholder a Alistair Stephens Qualifications Deputy Chairperson, Managing Director and Chief Executive Officer Masters of Business Administration Bachelor of Science (Honours) Graduate of the Australian Institute of Company Directors (GAICD) Fellow of the Australasian Institute of Mining and Metallurgy Mr Stephens is a qualified geologist with more than 30 years' experience in the resources industry, in a broad range of technical and corporate management, including corporate governance, strategic development and delivery, technical program development, marketing, (1) A Ms Wong is the sole shareholder a Alistair Stephens Qualifications Deputy Chairperson, Managing Director and Chief Executive Officer Masters of Business Administration Bachelor of Science (Honours) Graduate of the Australian Institute of Company Directors (GAICD) Fellow of the Australasian Institute of Mining and Metallurgy Mr Stephens is a qualified geologist with more than 30 years' experience in the resources industry, in a broad range of technical and corporate management, including corporate governance, strategic development and delivery, technical program development, marketing, shareholder communications and capital funding.
-Mr Stephens held the position of Managing Director and Chief Executive Officer of Arafura 1) - Q - E) Ms Wong is the sole shareholder a Alistair Stephens Qualifications Deputy Chairperson, Managing Director and Chief Executive Officer Masters of Business Administration Bachelor of Science (Honours) Graduate of the Australian Institute of Company Directors (GAICD) Fellow of the Australasian Institute of Mining and Metallurgy Mr Stephens is a qualified geologist with more than 30 years' experience in the resources industry, in a broad range of technical and corporate management, including corporate governance, strategic development and delivery, technical program development, marketing, shareholder communications and capital funding.
-Mr Stephens held the position of Managing Director and Chief Executive Officer of Arafura Resources Limited (ASX: ARU) between 2004 and 2009.
+Ltd during 2014 and has since served as the Non-Executive Chairperson of its Board of Directors where she has played an integral role in advancement of the Kanyika Project including the recent granting of a mining licence.
+Ms Wong holds a Bachelor of Business Administration in Accounting and Finance (Hons) from the University of Hong Kong and is a member of the American Institute of Certified Public Accountants (AICPA).
+Interest in Shares and Options 245,983,611(1) Directorships of other Nil ASX Listed Companies in the past 3 years

+(1) Ms Wong is the sole shareholder and Director of Apollo Metals Investment Co.
+Ltd which holds 245,983,611 shares in the Company

+Alistair Stanbans Donuty Chairperson, Managing Director and Chief Evecutive Officer Alistair Stephens Deputy Chairperson, Managing Director and Chief Executive Officer

+Qualifications Masters of Business Administration Bachelor of Science (Honours) Graduate of the Australian Institute of Company Directors (GAICD) Fellow of the Australasian Institute of Mining and Metallurgy Experience Mr Stephens is a qualified geologist with more than 30 years' experience in the resources industry, in a broad range of technical and corporate management, including corporate governance, strategic development and Experience Graduate of the Australian Institute of Company Directors (G Fellow of the Australasian Institute of Mining and Metallurgy Mr Stephens is a qualified geologist with more than 30 years' experier the resources industry, in a broad range of technical and corp delivery, technical program development, marketing, shareholder communications and capital funding.

+Mr Stephens held the position of Managing Director and Chief Executive

+Officer of Arafura Resources Limited (ASX: ARU) between 2004 and 2009.

+Mr. Stephens commenced his career in gold and copper exploration and

 Mr. Stephens commenced his career in gold and copper exploration and development with Newmont but orientated most of his career in mining, planning and processing operations in gold with Normandy Poseidon and KCGM Pty Ltd and nickel with WMC Resources.
+He also has marketing and commercial experience with Orica Ltd in explosives.

+Interest in Shares and Options 1,325,000 Fully Paid Ordinary Shares

-He also has past 3 years
+Directorships of other ASX Listed Companies in the past 3 years Nil